The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 The first step is to feel the need without shame, supported by nervous system regulation.
 But many people stop there.
 They practice meditation, yoga, or therapy, and they do feel calmer, more present, sometimes even more “seen.”
 These practices are valuable, but they are not enough on their own.
 They soothe the nervous system, yet they don’t automatically build the capacity to meet needs in daily life.

-That is why the second step matters: to start meeting the need yourself, in small intentional ways.
-Self-esteem grows when you prove to yourself, through action, that your needs are valid and you can take responsibility for them.
+Self-esteem and self-worth grow when you prove to yourself, through action, that your needs are valid and you can take responsibility for them.

-This is not about isolation, but about building self-trust and inner security.
 When you show yourself that you can consistantly give connection or autonomy to your own life, you prove to your nervous system that the need is not dangerous.

 A man can practice connection by listening to his feelings, journaling, speaking honestly with a trusted friend, or simply naming his emotions out loud.

-The third step is to extend the need into relationships.
 Once the inner ground is secure, it becomes possible to risk showing the need to others.

 For men, this might mean opening up emotionally to a partner, asking for support, or practicing empathy.